KNg-02/Python-Word-Counter-and-Ranking/README.md

 etc.

-**Summary**: Just displays the total amount of words counted from all characters.
+**Summary**: Just displays the total amount of words counted from all subjects.